 Cost function

 Deep learning is knowing your cost.
-But how to define the cost?
-San Francisco is about 400 miles from Los Angels.
+But, how do you define the cost?
+San Francisco is about 400 miles from Los Angeles.
 It costs about $60 for the gas.
-When you order food from a restaurant, they do not deliver to home more than a few miles away.
-From their prespective, the cost grows expotentially with distance.
-So there are many definitions of cost.
-In DL, our objective is not knowing the value of the cost, but find a set of WW to make cost the lowest.
-Therefore, we have many flexibility for the cost function as long as we can find this set of WW.
+When you order food from a restaurant, they do not deliver to homes more than a few miles away.
+From their perspective, the cost grows exponentially with distance.
+So, there are many definitions of cost.
+In DL, our objective is not knowing the value of the cost, but finding a set of WW to make cost the lowest.
+Therefore, we have much flexibility for the cost function as long as we can find this set of WW.
 There are objectives to punish outliners heavily.
-But there are other important consideration include how easy and how fast to optimize the cost function.
+But, there are other important considerations including how easy and how fast can we optimize the cost function.
 Does the cost function solve the gradient diminishing problem?

 Cross entropy cost function